 The types of projects the students have been doing include:

 - A postural assist device for blind students at the Oregon School for the Blind

-- Design of augmentative communication and physical therapy devices for patients and staff at Providence Center for Medically Fragile Children in Portland
+- Augmentative communication and physical therapy devices for patients and staff at the Providence Center for Medically Fragile Children in Portland

 George Fox Journal Fall 2011 - Read more about recent projects.

 Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms. – I Peter 4:10

 Clients - We are actively seeking projects from interested organizations.

 Contributors - Learn more about giving to support the Servant Engineering program.

 George Fox University is a partner of the Global Alliance for Clean Cookstoves, a public-private initiative led by the United Nations Foundation to save lives, improve livelihoods, empower women and protect the environment by creating a thriving global market for clean cooking solutions.